-3.0 Plan Purpose and Vision
+3.0 Amended Plan Purpose and Vision

-The purpose of this Plan is to reduce, eliminate and prevent the spread of blight and to stimulate growth and investment within the Area boundaries.
-To accomplish this purpose, the Plan is intended to promote local objectives expressed in adopted community plans and advance the priorities of the Comprehensive Plan.
+The purpose of this Amended Plan is to reduce, eliminate and prevent the spread of blight and to stimulate growth and investment within the Area boundaries.
+To accomplish this purpose, this Amended Plan is intended to promote local objectives expressed in adopted community plans and advance the priorities of the Comprehensive Plan.
 The City of Littleton's Comprehensive Plan, known as the Citywide Plan, a Section of the City of Littleton Comprehensive Plan, was adopted in 2014.
-Presented below is an excerpt (taken verbatim) from that plan that describes its content and intentions for advancing A Vision for the Future of Littleton.
-Additional excerpts are presented in Appendix A of this Plan and referenced in Section 5.0 below.
+Presented below is an excerpt (taken verbatim) from that document that describes its content and intentions for advancing A Vision for the Future of Littleton.
+Additional excerpts are presented in Appendix A of this Amended Plan and referenced in Section 5.0 below.

-3.1 Plan Vision
+3.1 Amended Plan Vision

-The Citywide Plan is comprised of two sections that guide the city's future land-use-related actions.
+The community Comprehensive Plan, the Citywide Plan, is comprised of two sections, both of which are intended to inform future land-use-related actions.
 The first - Part I: Goals and Policies - is based on values that were articulated through Inspire Littleton's two-year process of gathering community ideas and feedback.
 As explained, "These values reflect themes that resonated throughout citizen comments on why this community is special and what they would like Littleton to become."
-Further, "These core values form the foundation for the Neighborhood, Corridor, and Activity Area Plans that will guide development and decision- making tailored to the community's needs."
+Further, "These core values formed the foundation for the Neighborhood, Corridor, and Activity Area Plans that once completed will guide development and decision- making tailored to the community's needs."
 Finally, "In this combination, future planning, development, land use, and zoning decisions should reflect the overarching Goals and Vision outlined here."